Westcourt - Bungalow

 An assessment of population growth drivers in Westcourt - Bungalow reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted, with proportional growth weightings applied in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
-Looking ahead, regional areas including Westcourt - Bungalow are projected to experience above-median population growth, with an expected increase of 1,633 persons by 2041, marking a total rise of 21.2% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used; these were released in 2023 based on 2021 data but do not provide age category splits.
+AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+Future population projections indicate above median growth for regional areas nationally, with Westcourt-Bungalow expected to expand by 1,633 persons to 2041, a total increase of 19.3% over the 17 years.

 Frequently Asked Questions - Population